Unexpected places to dine by the water for every budget

 It’s with good reason that the NSW South Coast is known as Australia’s Oyster Coast.
 In Batemans Bay, head to the The Oyster Shed on Wray Street at the banks of the Clyde River.
 Don’t expect white tablecloths here – it’s just a shed, a few outdoor tables and the freshest oysters you can imagine.

-Tuross Boatshed is a laidback absolute waterfront eatery where the shellfish are plucked straight from the water.
+Tuross Boatshed is a laid-back absolute waterfront eatery where the shellfish are plucked straight from the water.
 If the kids don’t want to wait for your order, hire one of the boatshed’s kayaks and send them off for a paddle around the calm waters.

 On the western bank of Lake Mulwala in the Murray region, Blacksmith Provedore is a Mid Century Modern-inspired masterpiece, all white tiles, bold arches and chic stonework.
 Sit back under a pink umbrella with a woodfired pizza and an Aperol spritz.

-A grand century-old family home on the edge of Murwillumbah has been transformed into Tweed River House, a bistro and palm-fringed lawn bar with uninterrupted views over the river to the peak of Wollumbin (Mount Warning).
+A grand century-old family home on the edge of Murwillumbah has been transformed into Tweed River House, a bistro and palm-fringed lawn bar with uninterrupted views over the river to the peak of Wollumbin-Mount Warning.
 With a former Michelin-starred chef in the kitchen and the best Northern Rivers produce on the table, it’s a true taste of the enviable Tweed lifestyle.

 At The River Moruya chefs meld classic French and modern Australian techniques to serve exceptional local seafood.
 Set in a restored cottage on the edge of the water, it feels like dining at the home of a fabulous foodie friend.
 The Rhubarb Sbagliato goes down a treat at sunset.

 Oysters don’t come much fresher than the ones you pull from the water yourself.
 Sydney Oyster Farm Tours will take you for a cruise over the leases at their Hawkesbury River oyster farm, before donning waders for a white tablecloth tasting in the water.
-On the Pambula River in the Sapphire Coast, take a Kayak and Shuck tour with Navigate Expeditions.
-Paddle through the waters of the pristine Beowa National Park to reach Broadwater Oysters for a tasting of their award-winning Sydney rocks.

 Region X’s Pizza Paddle Tour in Batemans Bay takes food delivery to a whole new level.
 Pizza from famed local restaurant Sam’s will be delivered right to your kayak for the ultimate dinner on the water, with just the moon, stars and sounds of the Clyde River for company.